corelight/ripple20/README.md

 |JSOF Ripple20 scanner has been observed coming from 10.1.133.37 (window scale=123). https://www.jsof-tech.com/ripple20/ |<debug info: pkt=[is_orig=T, DF=F, ttl=64, size=44, win_size=8192, win_scale=123, MSS=0, SACK_OK=F]>|

-## Usage:
+## Usage and recommendations:
 - To use against a pcap you already have ```zeek -Cr scripts/__load__.zeek your.pcap```

 - Version (v0.2) additional notices and fully supports clustered OR non clustered live environments.

+- You may also wish to disable Medium Fidelity notices via `enable_medium_fidelity_notices = F` in `scripts/config.zeek` if there is a performance impact bought on by this package.
+In particular in high Packets per Second environments, for example Internet facing taps where there are a lot of connections including SYN scans, this package uses the connection_established event which will be frequent and expensive in this environment.
+Disabling the medium fidelity notices will make a large improvement on performance in this case.
+When installing this package, make sure to profile your system before and after so to ensure that performance isn't an issue for you